Fear of marketing and how to overcome it

 I really hope this has been useful to you and helps you to to feel a bit more confident when it comes to marketing – I’ve also made a FREE RESOURCE OF 20 MARKETING IDEAS FOR PHOTOGRAPHERS to help you – please feel free to download this if you’d like to 🙂

-These tips and the free resource should hopefully really help you with marketing ideas, but if you’d like help with the bigger picture of implementing them and formulating clear annual and quarterly marketing strategies for the year ahead and beyond, please do check out my online course The Game Plan – a one-stop-shop annual strategic system and planner to drive your business forward.
+These tips and the free resource should hopefully really help you with marketing ideas, but if you’d like help with the bigger picture of implementing them and formulating clear annual and quarterly marketing strategies for the year ahead and beyond, please do check out my online course THE TOOLKIT – step-by-step branding, marketing and productivity systems for growth and focus in your photography business.

 You should choose every marketing campaign carefully, according to your personal brand vision and your ideal client, and tied in with your own annual and quarterly goals.
 All marketing should be part of an overarching strategy that’s bespoke to you and your business – it’s no use spending time randomly undertaking marketing activities if you’re not sure why you’re doing them or which types will work best for you.